 The scaled dataset was randomly splitted into a training set (sample number: 104) and a testing set (sample number: 27) in a stratified fashion (80:20).

 The ReliefF algorithm was applied only to the training set.
-Forward selection32 was conducted to select pre-ranked features, and stopped when the adding of features made no contribution to the improvement of the prediction accuracy.
-Meanwhile, all possible combinations of hyperparametes were testedFollowing this, a 10-fold grid-search cross-validation33 was conducted and optimal classifiers were selecte d based on the mean cross-validation accuracy..
+Spec, After which, stepwise forward selection32 was conducted that pre-ranked features were added to the model subsequently until the model performance cannot be improved any further.
+With all possible combinations of hyperparametes (supplement material) were tested, the model performance was evaluated with a 10-fold grid-search cross-validation and optimal classifiers were selecte d based on the mean cross-validation accuracy.

 The optimal classifiers were independently validated on the testing set, and the prediction accuracy was evaluated.